LovelK7/SurveyScraper/README.md

 # How to use?

 Go to the releases section and download the whole zip file.
 Once unpacked, it is ready to run without installing!
+Note: Windows Defender might recognize exe file as a virus.
+I assure you it is not! :)